Theeoi/notion-recurring-tasks/README.md

 ## Project Status

-The first version of this script was hastely put together to get recurring tasks to work.
-Sporadic work is being done to improve the code.
+The code has been cleaned up and tests are added.
+The focus is now on getting this package published and create documentation such that *anyone* can use it.
 There are currently no new features planned.

 ### Roadmap

 TODO:

-- [ ] Implement testing suite
+- [x] Implement testing suite
 - [x] Refactor script
+- [ ] Add documentation
+- [ ] Add --env flag to programatically add your own notion_key

 Room for Improvement:

-- Update this README to allow non-tech users to add this to their Notion
+- Update this README (and docs) to allow non-tech users to add this to their Notion

 ## Contact